usri/aks-levelup/storage/README.md

 # Open browser to public IP address - observe the response, which is the hostname
 # from the node the pod is running on.
+# NOTE: This could take a minute or two to respond

 # Delete the deployment
 kubectl delete -f ./05-shared-storage.yaml